qyz-thu/AndroidNewsapp/README.md

 # AndroidNewsapp
 android news app

-This is a repo made for practicing using GitHub.
+This is a repo made for practicing the use of GitHub.